robotics-erlangen/framework/COMPILE.md

 To be able to use the USB transceiver / JTAG programmer the rights for udev have to be modified.
 Just copy the file at `data/udev/99-robotics-usb-devices.rules` to `/etc/udev/rules.d/99-robotics-usb-devices.rules`

+#### compile luasocket (for the remote debugger)

 To use the remote debugger download, compile and install the luasocket library (version >= 2.1!).
-The libraries must be installed to `/usr/local/lib` to be recognised by LuaJIT
-Compile instructions: (for Ubuntu 12.04)
+The libraries must be installed to `/usr/local/lib` to be recognised by LuaJIT Compile instructions: (for Ubuntu 12.04)
 ```
 make LUAINC_linux=/usr/include/lua5.1